profvjreddi/homepage/public/content/blog/phd-expectations.md

 If you can't articulate a thesis statement like this, you may not be ready to defend.
 If you can, you've found your contribution.

-## It's Your Thesis

-This is the part that often takes students time to internalize: the PhD is yours.
-Not your advisor's.
-Yours.

-Your advisor's job is to mentor, guide, challenge, and support.
-They'll help you navigate the field, sharpen your thinking, and connect you to opportunities.
-But they're not going to hand you a research agenda and tell you to execute it.
-The ideas, the direction, the vision: these have to come from you.

-This doesn't mean you're alone.
-Good advising is a dialogue.
-Your advisor has context you don't have yet.
-They've seen what works and what doesn't.
-They understand the landscape of the field.
-Trust that when they push back or redirect, there's usually a reason, even if it's not immediately obvious.

-But at the end of the day, you're the one writing the thesis.
-You're the one who has to stand up at your defense and explain what you've contributed.
-That ownership has to start early, not the week before you file.

-The students who thrive are the ones who understand this.
-They propose ideas.
-They drive projects forward.
-They come to meetings with analysis and options, not just questions.
-When something isn't working, they diagnose why and propose alternatives.
-They treat their advisor as a resource, not a manager.

 ## The Breadth of PhD Work

 A PhD involves many activities beyond writing thesis chapters.
 You'll build systems, run experiments, mentor undergraduates, review papers, attend conferences, give talks, contribute to open source, organize reading groups, and collaborate with others in the lab.
 Not all of this will appear in your thesis.
 That's fine.
 It's still part of the training.